 Reclaimed wood can be used in a variety of projects!

 Why is a planer an essential tool when working with Reclaimed Wood?

 Well for starters, wood is a natural material.
 Subject to shrinkage, cracking, swelling and discoloration.

 A planer can help breath new life into this wood by stripping the top surface and “correcting” some of these imperfections.
 This is especially useful when combining boards to form a table top that is nice and flat.

 - Hand Held – very effective for small jobs, generally the least expensive option

 - Corded Electric – powerful but limited to the length of your cord

-- Battery Powered – powerful and extremely portable
+- Battery Operated – powerful and extremely portable

 - Table Top – most powerful option, great to process large amounts of lumber

 Well the short answer is…it really depends on what you are looking to do.